ganqqwerty/addons-anki/README.md

 ## Installation

+Don't forget to restart anki after you installed the Add-on!

 You will need to get ChatGPT API key, you will need to sign up in OpenAI and get it here: https://platform.openai.com/account/api-keys